Table of contents

 Forage puts students first.
 Our blog articles are written independently by our editorial team.
 They have not been paid for or sponsored by our partners.
 See our full editorial guidelines.

-The difference between commercial banking vs. investment banking is that investment banks typically raise money by selling securities (like stocks and bonds).
+Both commercial and investment banks offer financial services and products to businesses, corporations, government organizations, and institutions rather than individuals or families.
+One primary difference between commercial banking vs. investment banking is that investment banks typically raise money by selling securities (like stocks and bonds).
 On the other hand, commercial banks use consumer deposits to fund loans and mortgages, and the interest on those loans becomes profit for the bank.
 Ultimately, there’s considerable overlap between these two types of financial institutions.
-Both offer financial services and products to businesses, corporations, government organizations, and institutions rather than individuals or families.

 Commercial Banking Definition